VictorMarimon/PROYECTO_MYSQL/README.md

 CREATE TRIGGER enventoUsuarioInactivo
 AFTER UPDATE ON EMPLEADO FOR EACH ROW
 BEGIN
-  IF NEW.estado LIKE '%nactivo' THEN
+  IF NEW.estado LIKE 'Inactivo' THEN
     INSERT INTO HISTORIAL_EMPLEADO(evento, descripcion, tipo, fecha, cc_empleado) VALUES ('Inactividad', 'El usuario fue declarado inactivo del sistema', 'novedad', NOW(), NEW.cc_empleado);
   END IF;